 Nitrous oxide emissions mainly come from nitrogenous fertilizers used on animal feed crops.
 Animal farming creates more than half of the nitrous oxide produced by human activity.
-ANIMAL AID INFORMATION SHEET responsible for around 80% of Amazon rainforest destruction.5 The rainforest is also being chopped down to grow crops, such as soya beans, which are turned into animal feed and exported all over the world to feed livestock.
+ANIMAL AID INFORMATION SHEET ANIMAL Žijaid ANIMAL AID INFORMATION SHEET Deforestation Animal farming is the single biggest threat facing the world's tropical rainforests.
+The most diverse ecosystem that has ever existed on planet Earth is being cleared largely to create pasture for cattle to graze and cropland to grow animal feed.
+The clearing of rainforest to create pasture for cattle to graze is responsible for around 80% of Amazon rainforest destruction.5 The rainforest is also being chopped down to grow crops, such as soya beans, which are turned into animal feed and exported all over the world to feed livestock.
 In 2020, 42,000 square km of tropical rainforest were lost - that's an area twice the size of the country of Wales, or equivalent to nine football fields disappearing every minute of every day.6 Humans have already destroyed a third (34%) of the world's tropical rainforests and degraded another 30%.
 More than half of the destruction since 2002 has been in the Amazon and bordering rainforests.7 The world's rainforests are home to around 50% of all plant and animal species on Earth.
 If their habitat disappears, these species will be lost forever.8 One study warns that continued expansion of cattle ranching and agriculture in the Brazilian Amazon over the next 30 years could trigger a tipping point.
 This would shift the Amazon from tropical rainforest to savanna, with dire consequences for biodiversity and climate regulation.9 As world-renowned philosopher Peter Singer said, 'we are quite literally gambling with the future of our planet for the sake of hamburgers'.
-Soy plantation in the Amazon rainforest.
+Cattle raised for beef on land that was once tropical rainforest in Para State, Amazon rainforest, Brazil.